andrewjhunt/logic-pro-scripter/README.md

 ![Instrument Channel](images/instrument-channel.png)

-and has a blank channel strip...
+[2] On the channel strip, click to add a MIDI FX.

 ![Channel Strip](images/channel-strip.png)

-[2] Add "Scripter" as a MIDI FX
+[3] Add "Scripter" as a MIDI FX

 ![MIDI FX Options](images/midifx-options.png)

-[3] Two Scripter windows will open.
+[5] Two Scripter windows will open.
 First is the plug-in control panel which is much like any plug-in window -- except that you are able to program it.
 The second is the Script Editor which is the playspace for developers.

 ![Scripter Plugin Window](images/scripter-plugin-window.png)

 ![Script Editor](images/scripter-dev-window.png)

+#### Script Editor Panels

 The Script Editor has two panels: